microbiomedata/nmdc-schema/CONTRIBUTING.md

 ## Code of Conduct

-The attributes-of-biosamples team strives to create a welcoming environment for editors, users and other contributors.
+The nmdc-schema team strives to create a welcoming environment for editors, users and other contributors.
 Please carefully read our [Code of Conduct](CODE_OF_CONDUCT.md).